 What is meant by insiders varies from country to country.
 In the United States, the U.K., Canada, and Australia, where ownership in large corporations is relatively dispersed, most large corporations are to a significant extent controlled by their managers.
 In most other countries, large firms typically have shareholders that own a significant fraction of equity, such as the founding families (La Porta et al. 1999).
 Then controlling shareholders can effectively determine the decisions of the managers (indeed, managers typically come from the controlling family), and hence the problem of managerial control per se is not as severe as it is in the rich common law countries.
-On the other hand, the controlling shareholders.
+On the other hand, the controlling shareholders can implement policies that benefit themselves at the expense of minority shareholders.
 Regardless of the identity of the insiders, the victims of insider control are minority shareholders.
 It is these minority shareholders who would typically have a taste for dividends.